MohanedZekry/flutter-local-storage-clean-architecture/README.md

 ## Implementation
 ##### Hive
-Hive is a lightweight and blazing fast key-value database written in pure Dart.
+is a lightweight and blazing fast key-value database written in pure Dart.
 Hive having the idea of `boxes` (which store data).

 Hive stores its data in boxes containing key-value sets `Hive.box`